Introduction to Saving for Retirement

 Ways to buy a pension

-If you have an occupational pension through your employer then you have the option to buy and top-up your pension through them.
+If you have an occupational pension through your employer then you have the option to buy and top-up your pension through them, which can often be cost effective.

 Can be beneficial if you're not sure what you're doing, provided you find a good one.
-Advisers can no longer take commisisons, so will charge you a fee and should offer lower cost products
+Advisers will usually use an insurer or platform for pensions, with their advice fee added on top.

 Pension Mis-selling